ibsheet/loader-angular-guide-sample/README.md

 # loader-angular-guide-sample 👋

-## Guide sample using loader and angular
+## Guide sample using loader and ibsheet-angular, angular

 ## 📖 구조